 Sometimes it took days for him to venture out of the bedroom during my visits.
 A glimpse of Gary ambulatory became about as rare as a Bigfoot sighting, even though I was in the next room and only about fifty feet away from the guy.

-It was by sifting through these recordings that I unearthed a far different Gary Stewart.
-One far more idiosyncratic and complex than the guy who’d recorded a string of classic 70s Nashville honky-tonk hits.
-It was a mind-altering experience to hear this stuff at 5 AM in some deathly quiet Florida trailer with the AC blasting, let me tell you.
+By sifting through these recordings, I unearthed a far different Gary Stewart.
+One far more wide-ranging and complex than the guy who’d recorded a string of classic 70s Nashville honky-tonk hits.
+Hearing this stuff at 5 AM in some deathly quiet Florida trailer with the AC blasting was a mind-altering experience, let me tell you.

 Gary Stewart music is a genre unto itself.
 This was a guy who could ease from blues to rockabilly to country to rock without batting an eye.
 And Gary could take it so far out there it could get a little scary.
 That kind of intensity just didn’t fly within the rigid confines of Music City, USA.
 Nashville, unfortunately, only wanted one easily-categorized sound from him, and I think he got completely bored delivering it.
 Gary’s tapes tell a different story.